ceciliapham/RoutEZ/README.md

 Turns out the city of Sydney in Australia had already done something about it by implementing the system SCATS (Sydney Coordinated Adaptive Traffic System)

-According to the government SCATS has resulted in
+According to the government SCATS had resulted in
 - 28% Reduction in travel times
 - 25% Reduction in stops
 - 12% Reduction in commuter costs